 Research interests of faculty are listed below.
 For more details about a particular faculty member’s research projects check out faculty web sites on the faculty listing page.

-Brandon Canfield—medicinal plant chemistry, environmental/analytical chemistry, separation and analysis of plant secondary metabolites and their response as a function of environmental stressors.
+Brandon Canfield—medicinal plant chemistry, environmental/analytical chemistry, separation and analysis of plant secondary metabolites and their response as a function of environmental stressors, cannabinoid decarboxylation and decomposition kinetics.

 Ara Kirakosyan—Metabolite profiling.
 Exploring the therapeutic potential of natural products.
 Unraveling the synergistic or antagonistic effects of the biologically active constituents at their target sites.